robo3945/RaTS/README.md

 ## Platform ##

 RaTS is written for Python 3 (> 3.5) and it works fine in a compiled way for Windows, MacOSX and Linux.
-We have tested with PYINSTALLER.
-Cmd line: *pyinstaller –onefile rats.[osx|win32].pyinstaller*
+We have tested it with PYINSTALLER.

+- Cmd line: *pyinstaller –onefile rats.[osx|win32].pyinstaller* (update the path of the binary in the *.pyinstaller)

 ## Configuration ##